| | | |

 If your child enjoys the habitat coloring pages, these geography worksheets are an easy way to keep the learning going and connect animals to the world around them:

 Landforms Worksheet – Kids can explore mountains, valleys, deserts, and more.
-Itโ€™s a simple way to see how different landforms shape where animals live.
+It’s a simple way to see how different landforms shape where animals live.

 Continents Worksheet – Help children spot where each habitat belongs on the map.
 Matching animals to continents makes geography feel concrete.
+Older kids can also try a geography connections game to group habitats, continents, climates, and animals by category.

 Petra Worksheet – Discover this ancient desert city carved into rock.
-Itโ€™s a great example of how people adapt to their environment, linking human history with natural habitats.
+It’s a great example of how people adapt to their environment, linking human history with natural habitats.

 14 Wonders of the World Printables – From rainforests to mountains, these famous wonders highlight how nature and human creations connect across the globe.